ZANGETU/MyProject/discordbot/Universe/MarsExplorer/README.md

 - The license for this program is owned `by ZANGETU (YURIRI)`.
 Please do not modify or redistribute the program without permission.

 - If you use this on Discord, please either provide a link to this GitHub project somewhere in your bot or mention my name.
 Thank you.

-- For any other questions, please feel free to reach out to my Discord server.